 What is Lindy?

-Lindy is an AI agent platform where you build "Lindies" that handle specific marketing and sales workflows the same way a junior teammate would.
+Lindy is an AI agent platform where you build "Lindies" that handle specific marketing and sales workflows the way a junior teammate would.
 Instead of stitching together Zapier zaps, GPT prompts, and SDR scripts, you describe what you want the agent to do, give it access to the tools it needs, and it runs the workflow for you.

 The agent builder works in plain English with tool grants: